mkouhpayeh/code-wiki/docs/automation/ci-cd.md

 ## CI/CD Software Packages
 -  Configure the package registry
   -  Authentication is handled by build steps
-  -  Permissions are scoped using GIHUB_TOKEN
+  -  Permissions are scoped using GITHUB_TOKEN
 -  Authenticate with the registry
 -  Build the package
 -  Publish the package to the registry